PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-11 09:30:48
+Last updated: 2024-04-11 09:31:21
-Random Quote: You sentimentalize property, you can kiss profits goodbye. - Marty Byrde
+Random Quote: A craven's knife can slay a queen as easily as a hero's.  -  Xaro Xhoan Daxos